CS Lewis-Chronicles of Narnia-The Lion, Witch & Wardrobe-Narnia Trail

 “Now as myth transcends thought, Incarnation transcends myth.
 The heart of Christianity is a myth which is also a fact.
-The old myth of the Dying God, without ceasing to be myth, comes down from the heaven of legend and imagination to the earth of history.
+The old myth of the Dying God, without ceasing to be a myth, comes down from the heaven of legend and imagination to the earth of history.
 It happens—at a particular date, in a particular place, followed by definable historical consequences.
 We pass from a Balder or an Osiris, dying nobody knows when or where to a historical Person crucified (it is all in order) under Pontius Pilate.

 By becoming fact it does not cease to be myth: that is the miracle.
 I suspect that men have sometimes derived more spiritual sustenance from myths they did not believe than from the religion they professed.
 To be truly Christian we must both assent to the historical fact and also receive the myth (fact though it has become) with the same imaginative embrace which we accord to all myths.
 One is hardly more necessary than the other.

 A man who disbelieved the Christian story as fact but continually fed on it as myth would, perhaps, be more spiritually alive than one who assented and did not think much about it.
 The modernist—the extreme modernist, infidel in all but name—need not be called a fool or hypocrite because he obstinately retains, even in the midst of his intellectual atheism, the language, rites, sacraments, and story of the Christians.
-The poor man may be clinging (with a wisdom he himself by no means understands) to that which is his life…
+The poor man may be clinging (with the wisdom he himself by no means understands) to that which is his life…

 More on Religions Influence on CS Lewis’ Life